User experience (UX) is a significant factor when designing a WordPress site that converts traffic into leads and sales.

 First, we’ll discuss the importance of website accessibility, a key component of UX and overall usability, and the benefits of making accessibility on your website a priority.

-In this post, we’ll discuss the importance of accessibility and the benefits of making it a priority.
-Then it will provide some of the best plugins and themes to help improve site accessibility.
+Then, we’ll highlight some of the best plugins and themes to help improve accessibility in WordPress.
 Let’s get started!

 The Importance of an Accessible Website